 2. The Marijuana Industry Is not Easy Money

 New cannabis companies are popping up every day, which makes the marijuana industry a highly competitive market.
 Getting licenses for cultivation, processing, and selling is very expensive and there are many security risks that businesses face once they are operating.
-Successful cannabis companies understand business fundamentals like scaling, along with having deep knowledge and commitment to the plant.
+Successful cannabis companies understand business fundamentals like scaling, and reducing operational costs cannabis, along with having deep knowledge and commitment to the plant.
 Even cannabis stocks are risky ventures at this time, so business owners need to have the financial backing and attention to regulatory details to make sure that their operations are as secure, compliant, and profitable as possible.

 3. Starting a Business in the Marijuana Industry Is not Cheap